ugoproto/ugo_py_doc/docs/Importing Data into Python.md

 plt.show()
 ```

-- You can find the LIGO data plus loads of documentation and tutorials (https://losc.ligo.org/events/GW150914/) and (https://losc.ligo.org/s/events/GW150914/GW150914_tutorial.html) is a great tutorial on Signal Processing with the data.
+- You can find the LIGO data plus loads of [documentation](https://losc.ligo.org/events/GW150914/) and [tutorials](https://losc.ligo.org/s/events/GW150914/GW150914_tutorial.html) on Signal Processing with the data.

 ```python
 Image('strain.png')